metatensor/metatensor/docs/src/atomistic/overview.rst

    model's capabilities and user input;

-4. the engine creates a list of :py:class:`System` (typically the list only contains one system) matching it's own internal data representation;
+4. the engine creates a list of :py:class:`System` (typically the list only contains one system) matching its own internal data representation;

    .. tip::
         The ``positions`` and ``cell`` should have their respective